Take a look at NN a short video about our Northampton Neighbors

 By the end of 2017 Northampton Neighbors had registered as a nonprofit corporation, formed a Board of Directors, developed a mission statement and bylaws, created a logo and brochure, set up a website, and received 501(c)(3) (non-profit) status, and had set up a training program for our member-volunteers.
 We began providing services to our members in November, 2017.
 Unlike many other villages, we do not charge a membership fee.
 Rather we rely on donations from our members, support from local businesses, and donations from non-members.

-In 2018 we have added new Board members, formed relationships with strategic partners, sought and received grants, established member interest groups, and launched other programs.
-As of February 2020 we have more than 870 members and 100 trained volunteers.
+We have added new Board members, formed relationships with strategic partners, sought and received grants, established member interest groups, and launched other programs.
+As of October 2020 we have more than 900 members and 100 trained volunteers.